 Located in New Orleans, Tulane is one of the most highly regarded and selective independent research universities in the nation and is a member of the prestigious Association of American Universities (AAU).
 Tulane has a student body of 13,500 and offers undergraduate, graduate and professional degrees in the liberal arts, science and engineering, architecture, business, law, social work, medicine, and public health and tropical medicine.

 The University has partnered with Keeling and Associates, LLC (K&A), in this search process.
 Application materials, including a resume and cover letter addressing experience and interest in the position, should be submitted electronically to email@example.com with the subject heading “Tulane-Director, Public Health Initiatives & Assessment.”
 Applications submitted to the Tulane jobs site will not be considered.

-Review of materials will begin October 23, 2017; materials submitted by November 6, 2017 will be assured full consideration.
+Review of materials has begun; materials submitted by November 6, 2017 will be assured full consideration.
 The position will remain open until filled.

 Nominations, expressions of interest, and requests for confidential conversations about the position prior to application are welcome and should be directed to Dr. Jan Walbert (jwalbert@KeelingAssociates.com), the K&A senior consultant leading this search.

 Tulane University is committed to providing equal employment opportunity to qualified persons without regard to race, color, sex, religion, national origin, age, disability, genetic information, sexual orientation, gender identity, gender expression, pregnancy, marital status, military status, veteran status, or any other status or classification protected by federal, state or local law.
 This commitment to equality extends to all personnel actions, including recruitment, advertising for employment, selection for employment, compensation, performance evaluation, and selection for training or education, treatment during employment, promotion, transfer, demotion, discipline, layoff and termination.
 Discrimination on the basis of any protected classification will not be tolerated.